SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/accessing-edge.md

 ### How to reset your password

-To reset your password, you must first configure the “reset password” template and email server settings in {{< product-c8y-iot >}} Edge.
+To reset your password, you must first configure the "reset password" template and email server settings in {{< product-c8y-iot >}} Edge.
 For information about configuring the email server, see [Configuring the email server](/edge/configuration/#configuring-email-server).

 For information about resetting the password, see [To change your password](/guides/get-familiar-with-the-ui/user-settings/#to-change-your-password).